 Vertigo can originate in the central nervous system but is more often an issue of the vestibular system, which is located in the inner ear and helps with balance and spatial orientation.
 Finding which vestibular disorder you may have can be difficult since there a number of different ones.
-Here are 8 of these conditions followed by a natural treatment option to get relief.
+Here are 8 of these conditions plus a natural treatment option to get relief.

 An abbreviated version of this title is positional vertigo or BPPV.
 The curved canals of the inner ear contain small calcium carbonate crystals that aid in the detection of movement and spatial orientation.
 If any of these dislodge and travel outside of the canal, it can cause vertigo.
 This is one of the primary causes of vertigo.
 Patients with vertigo who do not have any other identifiable symptoms often get diagnosed with BPPV.
 The trigger for vertigo in these patients is a change in head position, like rolling over in bed.